 The Statement of Revenues, Expenses and Changes in Net Position presents COSC's results of operations, as well as the non-operating revenues and expenses.
-Total operating revenues for fiscal year 2020 were \$9.8 million, up 1% from \$9.7 million in fiscal year 2019.
-Student tuition and fees of \$12.2 million represent the largest portion of operating revenue on a gross basis but are offset by student financial aid and waivers resulting in net tuition and fee revenue of \$9.0 million after scholarship allowances.
-These revenues reflect an FTE credit enrollment increase coupled by tuition rate increases in 2020.
-Additional operating revenues were down \$0.4 million from 2019 due to the closure of the Connecticut Distance Learning Consortium, a former subsidiary of COSC.
+Total operating revenues for fiscal year 2021 were \$9.5 million, down 3% from \$9.8 million in fiscal year 2020.
+Student tuition and fees of \$12.2 million represent the largest portion of operating revenue on a gross basis but are offset by student financial aid and waivers resulting in net tuition and fee revenue of \$8.8 million after scholarship allowances.
+These revenues reflect flat enrollment trends with a slight increase in institutional aid.